-Chanel is, hands down, the most popular and most influential clothes designer in the history of fashion industry.
-She was all what a woman entrepreneur should be.
+Chanel is, hands down, the most popular and most influential clothes designer in the history of the fashion industry.
+She was all that a woman entrepreneur should be.
 Daring, innovative, and initiative.
 Chanel started her business during World War I, and she had a unique vision for fashion which suits the modern woman.
 She was bold enough to free women from tight corsets and annoying clutches (bags which you hold in your hands.)
-She developed new concepts and introduced the notion of comfortable style which has revolutionized women’s wardrobes ever since.
+She developed new concepts and introduced the notion of a comfortable style which has revolutionized women’s wardrobes ever since.

 Burton works for the famous clothing brand Alexander McQueen.
-She climbed up the ladder till she became the creative director of the entire brand.
+She climbed up the ladder until she became the creative director of the entire brand.
 In 2011, Burton’s name shined brightly as the designer of the royal wedding dress for Kate Middleton.
 Burton was on Time’s magazine list of the 100 most influential people in 2012.
 She currently leads the fancy brand with stability and elegance.

 The well-known media queen.
 Despite Winfrey’s tough upbringing, she has managed to turn her life upside down becoming one of the most successful women ever.
 She has faced several difficulties due to being an African-American woman.
 Oprah has interviewed the greatest icons of music, films, sports, you name it.
 She is now the supervising producer and host for The Oprah Winfrey Show.
 In addition, Winfrey has established her own magazine and her website, too.
 She is truly one of the most influential women entrepreneurs in the world reaching almost 50 million viewers a week through TV alone.

-Examples of Women Entrepreneurship in Male Dominated Industries
+Examples of Women Entrepreneurship in Male-Dominated Industries

-Rashmi Sinha is an Indian-American business woman who created an online presentation tool called SlideShare.
+Rashmi Sinha is an Indian-American businesswoman who created an online presentation tool called SlideShare.
 SlideShare is very popular among a lot of small businesses and start-ups.
 Combining an experience of two completely different fields; neuropsychology and computer science, she became an unstoppable woman.
 In 2012, Sinha was number eight on Fortune’s list of the most powerful women entrepreneurs.